Cloud-Kumpel/CloudKumpel/_posts/2022-01-13-PowerAutomate-Add-Business-Days-To-Date.md

 ```

 So what's happending here?
 Other than in Power Apps, there are two things missing.
 Using "dayOfWeek()" only allows us to add a timestamp and not a date and start of the week.
-Instead of defining to start have the first day on Monday, we always start on a "Sunday".
+Instead of defining the first day to Monday in our formula, we always start on a "Sunday" and are not able to change this.
 For calculation this means:

 | Day | Sunday Start | Monday Start |
 |-----|--------------|--------------|